Plotting

 )

-This could make the plot look very small on the Jupyter Notebook interface but will look great and expanded in a Flex dashboard.
+This could could make the plot invisible the Jupyter Lab or Jupyter Classic interface but will look great and expanded in the dashboard.

 It's usually easy to add the call to property()